Guster: 2010s

-Guster released their sixth studio album, Easy Wonderful, on October 5, 2010.
-Mixing for the album commenced on March 15, 2010, according to an update from the band's Twitter account.
-On April 30, Guster released "Jonah", an outtake from sessions for their then upcoming album, on the Download to Donate for Haiti compilation album.
-On July 20, Guster released the song "Bad, Bad World" as a free download on their website.
-Before starting their 2010 fall tour, Guster announced that Joe Pisapia would not be touring with the band.
+Guster released its sixth studio album, Easy Wonderful, on October 5, 2010.
+Mixing for the album began on March 15, 2010, according to the band's Twitter account.
+On April 30, Guster released "Jonah", an outtake from sessions for the upcoming album, on the Download to Donate for Haiti compilation album.
+On July 20, Guster released the song "Bad, Bad World" as a free download on its website.
+Before starting its fall 2010 tour, Guster announced that Pisapia would not be touring with the band.
 Instead, Pisapia would be touring with k.d. lang, with whom he had been writing songs.
-It was also announced that Luke Reynolds would be filling in for Pisapia starting September 12, 2010.
-On July 26, 2011, Ryan Miller went onto turntable.fm to give live previews of tracks off of Guster's On The Ocean EP and listen to music with fans.
+It was also announced that Luke Reynolds would fill in for Pisapia as of September 12.
+On July 26, 2011, Ryan Miller went onto turntable.fm to give live previews of tracks from Guster's On The Ocean EP and listen to music with fans.

 In early 2014, it was announced that Guster was recording its seventh studio album under the production of The Shins keyboardist Richard Swift.
 Guster announced that the album was finished on April 8, 2014, and would be independently published on their Ocho Mule label.
 Guster released Evermotion on January 13, 2015, with Ocho Mule/ Nettwerk Records.
 The debut concert for Evermotion took place with the release of the Greenovate Boston 2014 Climate Action Plan Update with Mayor Marty Walsh as a statement of the band's support for environmental causes.

 In 2016, en route to play a show in Philadelphia, the group was stopped in Pittsburgh due to the January 2016 United States blizzard.
 The group tweeted that they planned to play a short set on the North Side in front of a dumpster at the corner of Sampsonia Way and Veto Street at 2 p.m.
 Saturday.
 Several people showed up for the show, and a video of the show was posted to the band's Facebook page.
-To celebrate their 25th anniversary, the band held a series of shows around their hometown of Boston in January 2017.
+To celebrate its 25th anniversary, the band held a series of shows around Boston in January 2017.

-On January 28, 2019, Guster released their eighth studio album, Look Alive, on Nettwerk/Ocho Mule.
+On January 28, 2019, Guster released its eighth studio album, Look Alive, on Nettwerk/Ocho Mule.